Mother Teresa: Declining health and death

 Mother Teresa had a heart attack in Rome in 1983 while she was visiting Pope John Paul II.
 Following a second attack in 1989, she received a pacemaker.
 In 1991, after a bout of pneumonia in Mexico, she had additional heart problems.
 Although Mother Teresa offered to resign as head of the Missionaries of Charity, in a secret ballot the sisters of the congregation voted for her to stay, and she agreed to continue.

 In April 1996, Mother Teresa fell, breaking her collarbone, and four months later she had malaria and heart failure.
 Although she underwent heart surgery, her health was clearly declining.
-According to Archbishop of Calcutta Henry Sebastian D'Souza, he ordered a priest to perform an exorcism (with her permission) when she was first hospitalised with cardiac problems because he thought she might be under attack by the devil.
+According to the Archbishop of Calcutta Henry Sebastian D'Souza, he ordered a priest to perform an exorcism (with her permission) when she was first hospitalised with cardiac problems because he thought she might be under attack by the devil.
 On 13 March 1997, Mother Teresa resigned as head of the Missionaries of Charity.
 She died on 5 September.

-At the time of her death, the Missionaries of Charity had over 4,000 sisters and an associated brotherhood of 300 members operating 610 missions in 123 countries.
-These included hospices and homes for people with HIV/AIDS, leprosy and tuberculosis, soup kitchens, children's and family counselling programmes, orphanages and schools.
-The Missionaries of Charity were aided by co-workers numbering over one million by the 1990s.
+Reactions

 Mother Teresa lay in repose in an open casket in St Thomas, Calcutta, for a week before her funeral.
 She received a state funeral from the Indian government in gratitude for her service to the poor of all religions in the country.
 Cardinal Secretary of State Angelo Sodano, the Pope's representative, delivered the homily at the service.
 Mother Teresa's death was mourned in the secular and religious communities.
 Prime Minister of Pakistan Nawaz Sharif called her "a rare and unique individual who lived long for higher purposes.
 Her life-long devotion to the care of the poor, the sick, and the disadvantaged was one of the highest examples of service to our humanity."
 According to former U.N.
 Secretary-General Javier Pérez de Cuéllar, "She is the United Nations.
 She is peace in the world."